====================

 segments.rs and interpreter.rs compile to both native and WASM targets; only main.rs is web‑specific.

-4. Usage Guide
+4. Usage

 4.1.
-Online Demo
+Online demo

 1. Open https://gmmyung.github.io/printdynamic/.